juliajung11/website.code/content/home/research.md

 </div>

-### Dissertation Chapters
+### Doctoral Dissertation (In Progress)
-+ Jung, Yujin J. "Populism Studies in Comparative Perspective: Text Analysis of Populist Rhetoric in East Asia" (in progress)
++ Jung, Yujin J. "Populism Studies in Comparative Perspective: Text Analysis of Populist Rhetoric in East Asia"

 ### Work in Progress